 Those who do not receive city recycling services but wish to be good stewards of the environment can take recyclable materials to these locations.

 Residents and businesses with city refuse collection may request a Rosie by either calling LexCall at 3-1-1 or clicking here.

-Schools who are interested in starting a recycling program, please call 425-2255 or send an email for more information.
+Schools that are interested in starting a recycling program, should call 425-2255 or send an email for more information.